Air India’s “The Vista” Logo: A Fresh View or a Window of Controversy?

 Air India Logo Evolution (history)

-Typography in the logo Air India hasn’t been spared either.
-Some find semblances of ‘jharokhas’ (traditional Indian windows) in it but opine it seems retro.
+The typography in Air India’s logo hasn’t been spared either.
+Some find semblances of ‘jharokhas’ (traditional Indian windows), but others opine that it seems retro.
 The color palette, though richly Indian, is critiqued for lacking distinctiveness.

-The reimagined aircraft livery has also been under the public’s magnifying glass.
-Debates have arisen about the tail design, with some jestingly likening it to a “sofa segment.”
+The public has also scrutinized the reimagined aircraft livery.
+Debates about the tail design have arisen, with some jokingly likening it to a “sofa segment.”
 On a brighter note, loyalists of Air India’s famed Maharaja mascot can rest easy; the beloved figure remains, albeit draped in the new purple and gold hues.

 But it’s not all been about skepticism.
-Some believe that, given time, “The Vista” will find its niche.
+Some believe that given time, “The Vista” will find its niche.
 Air India’s audacious choice to sidestep traditional airline logo imagery and embrace deeper cultural connotations is commendable.
-While the immediate reception has been a mixed bag, with some questioning if it’s a bird or a plane, the horizon might yet hold clearer skies for “The Vista” as it seeks to carve its own legacy in global aviation.
+While the immediate reception has been a mixed bag, with some questioning whether it’s a bird or a plane, the horizon might hold clearer skies for “The Vista” as it seeks to carve its legacy in global aviation.